tengcharmaine/tp/docs/DeveloperGuide.md

 #### Implementation

-The `addnote` mechanism is facilitated by `AddressBook`.
+The add/replace note mechanism is facilitated by `AddressBook`.
 It implements `AddressBook#setPerson(Person target, Person editedPerson)` which allow users to add/replace patients’ notes in the addressbook.

 These operations are exposed in the `Model` interface as `Model#setPerson(Person target, Person editedPerson)`